mckeeh3/akka-streams-chirper-client/README.md

 mvn compile exec:java@live
 ~~~~

-__Note:__ `ChirperLiveWebSocket` will continue to run until hit the Enter key in the terminal window.
+__Note:__ `ChirperLiveWebSocket` will continue to run until you hit the Enter key in the terminal window.